JareelSkaj/wt-wiki-tools/README.md

 You must use Git to "clone" the `wt-tools` repository - [kotiq/wt-tools](https://github.com/kotiq/wt-tools.git).
 This ensures all files are downloaded correctly, avoiding installation errors.
 For a detailed guide on cloning, see [GitHub's official documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

+> [!NOTE]
-The [official installation guide](https://github.com/kotiq/wt-tools?tab=readme-ov-file#installation) can be a bit misleading, as it appears to direct you to build executables, which is a complex process that I personally never managed to complete successfully on my machine.
+> The [official installation guide](https://github.com/kotiq/wt-tools?tab=readme-ov-file#installation) can be a bit misleading, as it appears to direct you to build executables, which is a complex process that I personally never managed to complete successfully on my machine.
 Instead, all the scripts here need are the `.py` files and their dependencies, which can be installed in a trivial way.
 (You can later use those `.py` files yourself, without worrying about compilation to `.exe`)

 <details>
 <summary>Installing wt-tools without issues:</summary>